Catalog Advanced Search

 If you are not sure of your member status, please email educate@ahca.org before making payment.

-© 2025 American Health Care Association.
+© 2024 American Health Care Association.
 All rights reserved.
-All Infection Preventionist Specialized Training (IPCO) materials subject to this copyright may be photocopied or distributed for the purpose of nonprofit or educational advancement.
+All Infection Preventionist Specialized Training (IPCO) for Assisted Living materials subject to this copyright may be photocopied or distributed for the purpose of nonprofit or educational advancement.
 The use, photocopying, and distribution for commercial purposes of any of these materials is expressly prohibited without the prior written permission of American Health Care Association.

 Senior VP, Quality, Regulatory & Clinical Services